BenCaiello/PalmettoBUG/docs/source/SpatialAnalysis.rst

    4).
 Smoothing threshold.
 Isolated regions of the pixel class of interest in the pixel classification maps that are smaller than the smoothing threshold will be excluded.
-This is included because pixel classifiers (especially unsupervised ones) can find very regions of a given class, which might be biologically irrelevant.
-Further, a Euclidean distance transform is very sensitive to the presence of even a single pixel of the class of interest, as that could create – on its own – a large circular region of lower values around it.
+This is included because pixel classifiers (especially unsupervised ones) can find very small regions of a given class, which might be biologically irrelevant.
+Further, a Euclidean distance transform is very sensitive to the presence of even a single pixel of the class of interest, as a single pixel of the class of interest can create a large circular region of lower EDT values around it.

 ..

    5).
 Statistic.
+This determines what aggreagate statistic is used to summarize the EDT value inside a cell mask.
 Much like when reading the region properties during the main pipeline of the program, the statistic when reading the EDT values from the mask region does not have to the be the mean value (even though this is typical) of the pixels inside the mask.
 Mean,